ssomers/Bron-Kerbosch/README.md

 ![Ver3 structure](doc/Ver3.svg)

 The first iteration is different from the nested iterations, because:
-- the order in which it visits vertices is the degenaracy order, not the GP order;
+- the order in which it visits vertices is the degeneracy order, not the GP order;
 - the set of candidates starts off being huge, but doesn't have to be represented at all because every visited vertex is a candidate until excluded.

 Thus we can easily run 2 + N jobs in parallel:
 - 1 stage of degeneracy ordering